 Last year Robert mentioned we should grow pecan trees from seed, my response went something like this, “is this the royal we?”

 I wasn’t excited because we were getting ready to sell our farm and I just wanted to begin closing things down.

 He didn’t let up and started researching, running numbers and I continued to just smile and change the subject.

 Sprouting by Seed or should I say Nut?

 Sprouting by Cuttings

 You can decrease that time frame by sprouting trees from cuttings of an existing tree.
-You would implement this process in the spring.
-With this method you could harvest around 6 to 8 years.
+This would be implemented in the spring and harvesting would begin around 6 to 8 years.

 Encouraging the Sprouting Process

 Add Pecan nuts to a dish of water 24 hours prior to planting.